ryanlevy/dotfiles/Readme.md

 # dotfiles
 Here are some of the dotfiles for most of my systems.
-> _"You make the dotfiles, and the dotfiles make you"_.

 I use [gnu stow](http://www.gnu.org/software/stow/) to manage them.
 Stow provides a clean and portable way to symlink all of the dotfiles to the appropriate directory